-- Q. Say the United Kingdom launches an amphibious assault from a US transport without any supporting UK sea or air units in the sea zone, and then the defender scrambles.
+- Q. Can kamikaze strikes be done during Japan's turn? - A. No. Kamikaze strikes are a defensive action, so they may only be used during Allied powers' turns. - Q. Say the United Kingdom launches an amphibious assault from a US transport without any supporting UK sea or air units in the sea zone, and then Japan scrambles.
 What happens? - A. In effect, nothing happens.
 The US transport doesn't participate in the sea battle because it's not the US's turn.
 Since there are no attacking sea or air units, there is no sea battle.
-However, the sea zone can't be cleared of defending combat units, so the amphibious assault can't proceed.
+However, the sea zone can't be cleared of defending combat units, so the amphibious assault can't proceed. - Q. If China captures an air base, can it use the base to scramble its fighter to defend in an adjacent sea zone? - A. No, as that would involve the fighter leaving the territories that Chinese units are allowed to occupy.